tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 .. _sql_aggregate_sum:

 ``SUM([DISTINCT] expression)``
-             Return the sum of values of expression.
+             Return the sum of values of expression, or NULL if there are no rows.

              Example: :samp:`SUM({column1})`

 ``TOTAL([DISTINCT] expression)``
-             Return the sum of values of expression.
+             Return the sum of values of expression, or zero if there are no rows.

              Example: :samp:`TOTAL({column1})`